 The Falcon and the Winter Soldier

 The Falcon and the Winter Soldier (TFATWS) is another amazing Marvel project that has more going on under the surface.
 It combines the action of a superhero movie with depth and insight into the characters.
-It allows for more time to explore Sam Wilson (Falcon) and Bucky Barnes (Winter Soldier) as characters.
+The show allows for more time to explore Sam Wilson (Falcon) and Bucky Barnes (Winter Soldier) as characters.

 It teaches us more about Sam’s backstory and his family.
 Bucky struggles with PTSD, therapy, and letting go of The Winter Soldier.
 We also see how the world is struggling after the events of Avengers: Endgame.
 TFATWS explores the true chaos and heartbreak that bringing back half of the population brought to many people.